 "One of the reasons why I love working here is we get to celebrate our students on a daily basis.
 Everything is very student centered.
 We get to celebrate their academic mastery and their personal growth.
 We get to celebrate the cultures and the assets that they are bringing to our school."

-— Justin Lopez-Cardoze, 7th Grade Science Teacher and DC 2020 Teacher of the Year
+— Justin Lopez-Cardoze, Instructional Coach and DC 2020 Teacher of the Year

 At Capital City, the core elements of the instructional approach are consistent across the grades of our PreK – 12 program.
 These core elements include: